zendesk/sunshine-conversations-web/README.md

         fetchHistory: 'Load more',
         clickToRetry: 'Message not delivered.
 Click to retry.',
         tapToRetry: 'Message not delivered.
 Tap to retry.',
-        locationServicesDenied: 'Access to location services was denied.
-To enable, go to your browser\'s privacy settings and grant access.',
         locationSendingFailed: 'Could not send location',
+        locationServicesDenied: 'This website cannot access your location.
+Please type your location instead.',
+        locationNotSupported: 'This website cannot access your location.
+Allow access in your settings or type your location instead.',
-        locationNotSupported: 'Your browser does not support location services.
-Please send your location via text.'
+        locationSecurityRestriction: 'Your browser does not support location services or it’s been disabled.
+Please type your location instead.'
     }
 });